-To abide in Jesus’ love does not imply an absolute love as He had for us.
+To abide in Jesus’ love does not imply an absolute love as He has for us.
 Finite believers cannot follow the Lord perfectly; rather, it is the ultimate standard that we follow.
-We see the implications of this more in First John.
+We see the implications of this more in 1 John.

 Loving Jesus is no mystical experience.
-Love for Him shows itself by taking His teaching seriously, by appropriating His percepts to our experience.
-The more we do this the more we maintain fellowship with Him.
+Love for Him shows itself by our taking His teaching seriously, by appropriating His percepts to our experience.
+The more we do this, the more we maintain fellowship with Him.